ExuberantBias/GENETIC-ALGORITHMS/README.md

 # GENETIC-ALGORITHMS
-this are my genetic algorithms proyects :D
+this are my genetic algorithms proects :D